How to use Flex Cup:

 The C-Fold (a.k.a.
 The U-Fold)

-This one should open the easiest inside your body.
-Take your cup and flatten it down so that the lips touch together.
+This fold is one of the most popular and is easy to visualize: Simply your cup and flatten it down so that the lips touch together.
 Then slowly fold the cup in half lengthwise, like a taco.

-This fold makes the top of the cup smaller for easier insertion – however, for some, it doesn’t pop open as easily once inserted.
-To try this fold, use your thumb to push the lip of the cup towards the base.
+This fold is one of our favorites for beginners.
+It creates a smaller “tip” for easier insertion and also helps the cup pop open once in place.
+To try this fold, use your thumb to push the lip of the cup down and in, towards the base.
 Then remove your thumb as you squeeze the edges together.

 The 7 Fold

-Insertion via the 7-fold is similar to the Tulip/Punch-Down, but you may find that the cup opens up more easily inside your body.
-Flatten your cup down so that the lips touch.
+Insertion via the 7-fold is similar to the Punch-Down and, for some, does an even better job of helping the cup pop open.
+To do it, flatten your cup down so that the lips touch.
 Then pull down the right side, forming a “7” shape with the lips of the cup.

 Step 3: Body positioning

-We recommend three different body position options to start out when using a menstrual cup for the first time: Sitting on the toilet, standing with one leg up, or standing and squatting (either all the way down or with just a slight bend in your knees, and knees out to the side).
+We recommend three different body position options to start out when using a menstrual cup for the first time: Sitting on the toilet, standing with one leg up, or standing and squatting (either all the way down or with just a slight bend in your knees).
 Whatever works for you, works for us.

 You may find that your ideal body position changes over time.
 For some, inserting a menstrual cup in the shower with one leg up on the side of the tub is a great way to start, since the warm water might help you stay relaxed (and it adds a little extra lubrication).